Chonghuan-Liu/Multi-Target-Domain-Adaptative-Detector/README.md

 * visdom

 ## 6. Demo
 If you want, you can first download our pre-trained model, which includes the pre-trained model of the domain transfer module and the pre-trained model of Faster R-CNN.
-The download link is: xxxx, the password is:
+The download link is: https://pan.baidu.com/s/1-wQyIyIe9b3lgPK1G20z1g, the password is:8qt3 .

 To execute the demo command:
 ```Bash